 - explore the issues regarding risk and individual choice

-- work with the vulnerable person to strengthen their identity
+- work with the adult at risk to strengthen their identity

 - use a variety of communication techniques when there is communication impairment

-- increase a vulnerable person’s knowledge of self advocacy
+- increase an adult at risk’s knowledge of self advocacy

 - involve a person’s support network or circle of support